Supreme Court unanimous that FTC lacked authority to recover billions for consumers

 But Breyer wrote that the “words ‘permanent injunction’ have a limited purpose — a purpose that does not extend to the grant of monetary relief.”

+The FTC still has a few ways it can seek restitution, but none are as straightforward as the authority it had been using and would almost certainly mean the process would take longer.

+One can be undertaken only if the company or individual in question has already violated an existing order, said Kathleen Benway, a former chief of staff at the FTC’s Bureau of Consumer Protection and a partner at law firm Alston & Bird.
+Another avenue would be to seek civil penalties in some cases, but those damages would go to the government, rather than individual consumers.

-He added that if the commission thinks its current authority to seek money is “too cumbersome or otherwise inadequate, it is, of course, free to ask Congress to grant it further remedial authority.”
+Breyer added that if the commission thinks its current authority to seek money is “too cumbersome or otherwise inadequate, it is, of course, free to ask Congress to grant it further remedial authority.”

 Breyer wrote: “Indeed, the commission has recently asked Congress for that very authority … and Congress has considered at least one bill that would do so.”